-- a) The B.Com Programme shall have carryover system up to 6th semester.
+- a) The B.COM(CS) Programme shall have carryover system up to 6th semester.
 The admission conditions are: - i.
-75% attendance shall be mandatory for each semester and for each course to appear for semester -end examination.
-Further, 20% attendance shall be condoned for the students participating/ involved in Co-curricular/ Extra -Curricular activities like NCC/NSS/ Sports/ Cultural Activities / Study Tours/ Field Work/ Seminars, etc., with the prior permission from the Principal of the College in writing. - ii.
-Candidates with 75% attendance but failing to appear for semester-end examination shall also be eligible to seek the admission for immediate next semester. - iii.
-Candidate, who after submitting application for examination fails to maintain minimum attendance of 75% shall not be eligible to seek admission for next semester. - iv.
-Candidates failing to submit examination application forms but maintaining 75% attendance also shall not be eligible for admission to higher semester. - v.
-Candidates who fail to appear for II semester end examination and discontinues his/her studies of III semester cannot seek admission directly for IV semester.
-Such candidate shall seek admission to III semester as per University schedule.
-This is also applicable to other oddsemesters. - vi.
-A candidate who does not satisfy the requirement of 75% attendance even in one Course (subject/paper) shall not be permitted to take the University examination of that semester and he/she shall seek re-admission to that Semester in a subsequent year as per University schedule. - vii.
-Eligibility for admission to B.Com (Honors): A candidate seeking admission to a B.Com (Honors) shall have passed the three-year Bachelor of Commerce with minimum CGPA of 7.5 in any College running Honors Programme subject to the availability of intake capacity in the College. - viii.
-Thereshall be a provision for carryover system from 7th to 8th semester, subject to the fulfillment of 75% attendance in each Course and submitting the examination application form.
+75% attendance shall be mandatory for each semester and for each course to appear for semester-end examination.
+Further, 20% attendance shall be condoned for the students participating/ involved in Co-curricular/ Extra -Curricular activities like NCC/NSS/Sports/Cultural Activities/Study Tours/Field Work/Seminars, etc., with prior permission of the Principal of the College in writing. - ii.
+Candidates with 75% attendance but failing to appear for semester-end examination shall also be eligible to seek the admission for immediate higher semester. - iii.
+Mere submission of application by the candidate to appear for examination without 75% attendance shall not be eligible for higher semester. - iv.
+Candidates not submitting examination application forms but maintaining 75% attendance shall not be eligible for admission to higher semester. - v.
+If the candidate appears for II semester end examination and discontinued for III semester and wishes to take admission for IV semester in future, such candidates shall not be allowed for IV semester.
+Such candidate shall again seek admission to III semester as per University schedule.
+This is also applicable to other odd semester s. - vi.
+A candidate who does not satisfy the requirement of 75% attendance even in one Course (subject/ paper) shall not be permitted to take the University examination of that semester and he/she shall seek re-admission to that Semester in a subsequent year as per University schedule. - vii.
+Eligibility for admission to B.COM(CS) (Honors): A candidate seeking admission to a B.COM(CS) (Honors) shall have passed the three-year Bachelor of Commerce with minimum CGPA of 7.5 is eligible to continue the fourth year B.COM(CS) Programme. - viii.
+A candidate can seek admission to the 7th Semester in any College running Honors Programme subject to the availability of intake capacity in the College. - ix.
+There shall be a provision for carryover system from 7th to 8th semester, subject to the fulfillment of 75% attendance in each Course and submitting the examination application form.

-6.4: Medium ofinstruction:
+6.4: Medium of instruction: